danbev/learning-crypto/notes/sscs.md

 tampered, as well as the distribution server/channel.

-The goal is to that an end user or system be able to verify that the software they want to install or use can be verified that it comes from where they think it comes from and that it has not been tampered with.
+The goal is to that an end user or system be able to verify that the software they want to install or use, can be verified that it comes from where they think it comes from and that it has not been tampered with.

 To achieve this we can use a combination of tools/products/project and this